Virtual-Finland-Development/projects/docs/Setup-from-scratch.md

 # Setup from scratch

-To setup the project from scratch, there are a few steps to take and a few prerequirements.
+To setup the project from scratch, there are a few steps to take and a few pre-requirements.

 ## Pre-requirements